Palak Muchhal

-Palak Muchhal (born 30 March 1992) is an Indian playback singer and lyricist.
-She and her younger brother Palash Muchhal perform stage shows across India and abroad to raise funds for the poor children who need financial assistance for the medical treatment of heart diseases.
+Palak Michal Sharma (born 30 March 1992) is an Indian playback singer and lyricist.

-Muchhal also performs as a playback singer for Hindi films and other Indian film industries.
+Muchhal performs as a playback singer across Hindi films and other Indian film industries.
 She has rendered her voice in Hindi films such as Ek Tha Tiger (2012), Aashiqui 2 (2013), Kick (2014) and Action Jackson (2014) Prem Ratan Dhan Payo (2015) M.S.
 Dhoni: The Untold Story (2016) Kaabil (2017), Baaghi 2 (2018) and Pal Pal Dil Ke Paas (2019).
 Her rendition of the song "Kaun Tujhe" from the film"M.S.
 Dhoni: The Untold Story has earned her much praise from fans as well as prominent personalities in the music industry.
 On 6 November 2022, she married music composer Mithoon, with whom she had earlier worked on the soundtrack of Aashiqui 2.
+Alongside her brother Palash Muchhal, she has also done philanthropic work by raising funds through her stage shows for children who need financial assistance for treatment of heart diseases.